Skip to content

 The three destinies of Section XV.3 are limiting cases: they describe what happens when civilizations drive one parameter to extremes.
 But most individuals, societies, and civilizations occupy the interior of the parameter space, where the phenomenology is richer and the pathologies subtler.
 This section maps the full landscape.

 The constraint that pattern-awareness, mystery-awareness, and unawareness sum to one defines a triangular region in which every possible allocation state lives.
-Seven canonical regions within this triangle correspond to qualitatively distinct modes of being ().
+Seven canonical regions within this triangle correspond to qualitatively distinct modes of being (Figure 39).
 The insight that motivates this taxonomy is twofold: (1) balance does not entail depth: a civilization that devotes ten percent to pattern-awareness and ten percent to mystery-awareness is perfectly balanced yet profoundly obscured (eighty percent blind); and (2) lopsided awareness at high depth produces recognizable civilizational pathologies (scientism, anti-intellectualism) that a coarser analysis would miss.

 XV.4.1 · Seven Regions, Three Scales